 - Cutting boards can be cleaned by sprinkling salt on the board and rubbing with a halved lemon.
-This will remove grease and stains as well as refreshing the board.
+This will remove grease and stains as well as refresh the board.

 These are just a few of my favorite DIY cleaners.
 Do you have any asthma-friendly, DIY cleaning recipes?
-Please share your ideas in the comments.
+Please share your ideas in the comments below.

 Have you entered our Asthma-Friendly Holiday Gift Giveaway?